Thorough & Aggressive Advocacy For All Your Legal Needs

 Medicaid Planning to Avoid the Look-back Period for Home Care Benefit Applications

 Medicaid planning is important if you want to keep your assets in the family.
 You still have time to make changes as long as you act now.
-If you don’t make any changes and you are applying on January 1, 2021, you only need to supply financial records for three months – October, November, and December of 2020.
+If you don’t make any changes and you are applying on January 1, 2021, you only need to supply financial records for three months – October, November, and December 2020.
 It’s important to note that policymakers wanted to require a 5-year look back for Community Medicaid applicants, similarly to Nursing Home Benefit applicants.
 Changes may still occur in the future.

-If you are ready to apply for Community Medicaid services or you have questions about the upcoming changes, please consult one of our experienced attorneys.
+If you are ready to apply for Community Medicaid services, or you have questions about the upcoming changes, please consult one of our experienced attorneys.
 Our New York firm strives to give our clients the guidance they need to make informed choices about their estate and asset protection plans that help to preserve their quality of life.